jamespilcher/anki-md/decks/Final Year/Catchup/Enterprise Computing/4.2 Microservices 2/According to Fowler, Why should one organise aroun.md

 ## According to Fowler, Why should one organise around business capabilities?
 <details>
 <summary><b>Reveal answer</b></summary>
-So that each service team connects right through to service users<br>Judged on how it affects business outcomes
+So that each service team:<br>- connects to service users<br>- Judge changes on how it affects business outcomes
 </details>